aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-data/hyperlinks/add-image-hyperlinks/_index.md

 {{% alert color="primary" %}}

 Hyperlinks are useful for accessing information on other worksheets, or on websites.
-Microsoft Excel lets users add hyperlinks on text in cells, and on images.
+Microsoft Excel lets users add hyperlinks to text in cells, and on images.
 Image hyperlinks can make navigating a worksheet easier, for example, as next and previous buttons, or logos that link to particular sites.
 This document explains how to insert image hyperlinks in a worksheet using Aspose.Cells.

 {{% /alert %}}

 Aspose.Cells allows you to add hyperlinks to images in spreadsheets at runtime.
 It is possible to set and modify the link's screen tip and address.
-The following sample code illustrates how to add an image hyperlink into a worksheet.
+The following sample code illustrates how to add an image hyperlink to a worksheet.